arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-r1-technical-reference/giga-r1-technical-reference.md

 ![The Arduino GIGA R1](assets/hero.png)

 The **Arduino GIGA R1** is one of our most feature-packed Arduino boards to date, supported by the same powerful, ML-capable, dual-core microcontroller found in the Pro family's Portenta H7.
-It features support for display connectors, USB-host, an Audio Jack, an Arducam connector, a CAN bus, 4 UART Serial Ports, 2 I2C busses, dedicated DAC Pins, and much, much more.
+It features support for display connectors, USB-host, an Audio Jack, an Arducam connector, a CAN bus, 4 UART Serial Ports, 2 I2C buses, dedicated DAC Pins, and much, much more.

 This article is a collection of resources and guides to make use of every great feature of this powerful hardware.